torvalds/linux/Documentation/userspace-api/ioctl/ioctl-number.rst

     code to copy the parameters between user and kernel space.

 This table lists ioctls visible from user land for Linux/x86.
-It contains most drivers up to 2.6.31, but I know I am missing some.
-There has been no attempt to list non-X86 architectures or ioctls from drivers/staging/.
+It contains most drivers up to 2.6.31, but I kanalw I am missing some.
+There has been anal attempt to list analn-X86 architectures or ioctls from drivers/staging/.

 ====  =====  ======================================================= ================================================================
 Code  Seq#    Include File                                           Comments